 Denver developed a multi-pronged approach to ensuring that communities who have been disproportionately impacted by the war on drugs can benefit from the legalization of marijuana.
-Mayor Hancock's Cannabis Social Equity work includes exploring a variety of tactics including the continued use of marijuana tax revenue to support low and moderate-income neighborhoods, obtaining data related to the marijuana industry, vacating low-level marijuana convictions and identifying areas of need in workforce development and licensing ownership and entrepreneurship.
+Mayor Hancock's Cannabis Social Equity work includes exploring a variety of tactics including the continued use of marijuana tax revenue to support low and moderate-income neighborhoods, obtaining data related to the marijuana industry, vacating low-level marijuana convictions and identifying areas of need in workforce development and licensing ownership and entrepreneurship, including a cannabis equity project for the distribution of new licenses, such as hospitality and delivery as well as the removal of barriers in the marijuana licensing process for existing licenses.

 Denver is taking a large share of marijuana tax revenue to address marijuana equity issues - and addressing holistically - not assuming one size fits all when addressing ills of 50-year war on drugs.
 To date, Denver’s multi-pronged approach has included: